meditationstuff/protocol_1/index.md

 * Find the proper places for love, compassion, gratitude (and fear, and hate, and etc.)

 [<a href="#178h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="more-compressed-pith-instructions" href="#more-compressed-pith-instructions">more compressed pith instructions:</a>

+Puzzle-solve-ily, find your way to allow, just a little.
+Don't push things away.
+Don't push.
+Don't try to make things happen.
+Choose, turn towards, or surrender to effortlessness, deeper and deeper, subtler and subtler.
+Choose, turn towards, surrender to non-doing, deeper and deeper, subtler and subtler.
+Don't let expect.
+Let things come to you.
+Let things happen ([inner] see, feel, remember, non-think, etc.).
+Let the "wrong" things happen (e.g. pushing) if they do happen—[choose to] stop them if you zero-step/&#8203;immediately/&#8203;non-directly can, but, for example, don't add pushing to try to stop pushing, or don't push away pushing, or don't push to "let things happen," or push "to allow," and so on.
+Be moved.
+Help things out, help things over humps, sometimes.
+If something is "going wrong,"" for now, redirect attention.
+Be patient (don't rush; non hurrying; no haste; no corner-cutting; no-blood-from-stone-ing; no squeezing; no eking out just a little more; it doesn’t work; only spontaneous works; only-it-just-happens works; let fluidity and slack come to you).
+Enjoy.
+Allow.
+Relax.
+Experience.
+Just this.
+Nothing more.
+(Nothing less.)
+Stop when there's nothing left for today or things start to “go too wrong, including "non-constructive flow.""
+When in doubt, when possible, focus on nutrition, sleep, relaxation, de-stressing, distraction, socializing and support, and patience.

+[<a href="#178ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="179"></span><a id="a-bare-bones-bottom-up-noting-esque-practice-withou" href="#a-bare-bones-bottom-up-noting-esque-practice-withou">a bare-bones, bottom-up, noting-esque practice (without labeling):</a>